 Click LinkedIn Connection.

 The LinkedIn Connection opens.
 Enter a name for the connection.
 Get tips on naming items in BlueConic.
 You can expand or collapse metadata fields (favorite, labels, and description) by clicking the gray chevron at the top of the page.
+Here you can choose to receive email notifications for each connection run (whether it fails to run or runs successfully).

 Configuring a LinkedIn connection